 We will arrange a “drop-off day” in early May - usually the first Saturday in May.
 You or one of your teammates will be asked to return your samples and equipment to your training session location.
 If this will be difficult to do, we’ll make special arrangements to return your samples and equipment.
 If you live in the Annapolis area, another option is for you and/or your teammates to drop off you samples and equipment to our field office.
 In exchange for your efforts, our staff biologists will be happy to give you a brief tour of the facility.
 Who knows, you may have a chance to identify a mayfly while you’re there!

-Stream Waders samples are first logged in at the DNR Annapolis laboratory.
+Stream Waders samples are first logged in at the Department of Natural Resources Annapolis laboratory.
 They are then randomly subsampled down to about 100 organisms.
 Organisms in this subsample are identified to family level and data are entered into a computer database.

 Each year, we ask county government staff if they would like Stream Waders volunteers to sample at certain sites.
 We also ask if Stream Waders should avoid certain streams to prevent duplication of effort.
 After sampling, Stream Waders data are provided to county governments to use as they wish.

-Each year, up to 5% of all Stream Waders sites are revisited by DNR staff and resampled.
+Each year, up to 5% of all Stream Waders sites are revisited by department staff and resampled.
 Results of each pair of samples are evaluated for comparability.
 For verifying site locations, all locational data provided by Stream Waders volunteers are used to locate sites using a Geographic Information System.
-Each site location is verified by DNR staff prior to database finalization.
-In the lab DNR taxonomists identifying Stream Waders samples take a taxonomy test each year and several QC checks are used throughout the identification process.
+Each site location is verified by department staff prior to database finalization.
+In the lab Department of Natural Resources taxonomists identifying Stream Waders samples take a taxonomy test each year and several QC checks are used throughout the identification process.

-Surf over to the searchable Stream Waders data portion of the DNR web site at http://mddnr.chesapeakebay.net/mbss/streamwaders.cfm
+Surf over to the searchable Stream Waders data portion of the Department of Natural Resources web site at http://mddnr.chesapeakebay.net/mbss/streamwaders.cfm

 Type in the name your stream or watershed and see what we’ve got for you!